qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-2.rst

 Finishing Touches
 =================

 As a last task, we can give the UI some finishing touches.
-Wouldn't it be nice if the text area had a placeholder text saying you should enter your message here?
+Wouldn't it be nice if the text area had a placeholder text saying you should enter your message here and ``ToolTips`` showing some more info to the user?
 Easy task!

 ::

+    reloadButton.setToolTipText("Reload the tweets.");
+    //..
     textarea.setPlaceholder("Enter your message here...");
+    //..
+    postButton.setToolTipText("Post this message on twitter.");

 Another nice tweak could be a twitter logo in the windows caption bar.
 Just download this `logo from twitter <http://twitter-badges.s3.amazonaws.com/t_small-c.png>`_ and save it in the ``source/resource/twitter`` folder of your application.
 Adding the logo is easy because the window has also a property for an icon, which can be set in the constructor.
 Adding the reference to the icon in the base call should do the job.